jhandl/FinSim/README.md

 - Make things more generic so they apply to different systems

 ## Version 4 - "Complete"
+- Did I consider debt (other than mortgage)?
 - Add inflation volatility
 - Add dividends and their tax
 - Add a step function to represent government's delayed updates